-This course will allow students to have a unique, handson learning approach within a simulated medical office setting to experience the basic workflow within a provider practice.
+This course will allow students to have a unique, hands- on learning approach within a simulated medical office setting to experience the basic workflow within a provider practice.
 The student will have a complete understanding of electronic health record (EHR) documentation as well as how a medical office functions.
 This class will provide students with a realistic practice of all the tasks they will encounter in a professional medical office.
+Prerequisites: Program enrolled student.